 I want students to leave my Africa courses able to participate knowleably in discussions about the continent.
 I want them to have sharp analytical and critical thinking skills so that they can be effective participants in the full range of intellectual, professional, and political activities that life offers.

-The same is true for my Foundations course on the origin and operation of racial categories in the United States, "America in Black and White."
+The same is true for my Connections course on the origin and operation of racial categories, "Making Race in America."
 This course draws indirectly on some of my Africa-related interests, but never fails to present thrilling new questions and challenges, for my students and me alike.

 My first love, though, is Africa.
 I took my first African history class on a whim during my last undergraduate semester.
 By the third class meeting, I was sold.
 After a year teaching English in Japan, I entered the doctoral program in History at Northwestern University in 1989.
 As a graduate student I did nearly two years of fieldwork in Nigeria on that country's civil war and role of ethnic and religious differences in both catalyzing and ending the conflict.
 My more recent research has expanded into other aspects of Nigeria's civil war, and into questions of how Nigerians (and others) from very different backgrounds understand and perform ethnicity, race, modernity, and religious difference.